The HERMES Recoil Detector: Detector Design Overview

 \subsection{General Detector Design}

 The RD consisted of three active detector parts: a silicon strip detector around the target cell inside the {\sc Hera} lepton beam vacuum, a scintillating-fibre tracker and a photon detector.
 They were all surrounded by a magnet providing a longitudinal field.
 The thickness of the target-cell wall was chosen to achieve the lowest possible momentum threshold for the silicon detector.
 Figure~\ref{fig:Recoil3D} shows a 3-dimensional sectional view of the CAD model of the RD including the target cell and the superconducting magnet.
+The coordinate system used by {\sc Hermes} and the RD has the z axis aligned along the beam momentum, the y axis vertical upwards, and the x axis horizontal, pointing towards the outside of the {\sc Hera} ring.
+Figure~\ref{fig:RecoilXYView} shows a cross-sectional view (in the x-y plane) of all sensitive detector components of the RD including target cell and its support, and the wall of the scattering chamber.
 These individual components are described in detail in the next chapter.
 The side view of the {\sc Hermes} spectrometer together with the RD is shown in figure~\ref{fig:Spectrometer0607}.